-We do accept most forms of insurance, including Aetna, Blue Cross and Blue Shield (CareFirst and other plans), Cigna, United Health Care, as well as Maryland Medicaid and Medicare.
-Please contact us to learn how we can help you understand the coverage you may be eligible for.
+We do accept most forms of insurance, including Blue Cross and Blue Shield (CareFirst and other plans), Cigna, United Health Care, as well as Maryland Medicaid and Medicare.
+Please contact us to learn how we can help you understand the coverage for which you may be eligible.

 Feeding and swallowing issues can be serious and it is important to determine as soon as possible if there is something that must be addressed.
 At both practice locations, we have both pediatric and adult feeding and swallowing specialists.